hluk/CopyQ/docs/images.rst

 On Windows, "Item Image" plugin needs to be installed.

-To disable storing and diplaying image, disable the Image plugin (uncheck the checkbox next to "Image" in configuration).
+To disable storing and displaying image, disable the Image plugin (uncheck the checkbox next to "Image" in configuration).

 Editor